harrisonlingren/steamstats/README.md

 Hello and welcome to Steamstats!

-The purpose of this code is to create a reliable website

-that will allow users to see various statistics about
+Steamstats is a web app that allows users to see various detailed info about their game libarary and friends list, including better and more advanced search function than the main site/client.

-thier Steam account.

 <br>

-Created by Harrison Lingren and Marvin Scott
+App created by @harrisonlingren and @momm3